creatica-soft/esp8266-relay/README.md

 An example of programming esp8266 wifi chip using ESP8266 Non-OS SDK - simple sntp time-based relay.

-The module is configured to connect to a WiFi access point using dynamic or defined static IP, configures DNS and SNTP time servers and gets time from one of SNTP servers.
+The module is configured to connect to a WiFi access point using dynamic or defined static IP, configure DNS and SNTP time servers and get time from one of SNTP servers.

 It will then turn relay on and off based on the configured crontab lines: one line for turning relay on, another line - off.